doriordan/skuber/docs/GUIDE.md

 ### Extensions

-Client support for Kubernetes v1.1 [Extensions Group API](http://kubernetes.io/docs/api/#api-groups) features is enabled by adding a couple of import statements to the standard Skuber imports:
+Client support for Kubernetes v1.1 and later [Extensions Group API](http://kubernetes.io/docs/api/#api-groups) features is enabled by adding a couple of import statements to the standard Skuber imports:

     // standard Skuber imports to support the "core API" group import skuber._